In reputation war with Kanpur, IIT-Delhi alumni pledge Rs 70 crore in philanthropy

 IIT-Delhi announced that the Class of 2000 had pledged over Rs 70 crore, the biggest endowment ever raised by a single batch in the institute’s history.

-IIT-Delhi File photo | ANI
+IIT Delhi File photo | ANI

 Updated on

-1 min read
+2 min read

-NEW DELHI: In the span of three days, two of India’s most storied engineering campuses found themselves in an unusual face-off, not over rankings or research papers, but over crores pledged by graduates from the Class of 2000, turning alumni philanthropy into a measure of institutional pride.
+NEW DELHI: In the span of three days, two of India’s most storied engineering campuses found themselves in an unusual face-off, not over rankings or research papers, but over crores pledged by graduates from the same Class of 2000, turning alumni philanthropy into a measure of institutional pride.

-At its Silver Jubilee celebrations on Thursday, IIT-Delhi announced that the Class of 2000 had pledged over Rs 70 crore, the biggest endowment ever raised by a single batch in the institute’s history.
+At its Silver Jubilee celebrations on Thursday, IIT Delhi announced that the Class of 2000 had pledged over Rs 70 crore, the biggest endowment ever raised by a single batch in the institute’s history.
+The figure was the result of months of quiet outreach and coordination among classmates now working across sectors and geographies worldwide.

-The giving wave had started three days earlier at IIT-Kanpur.
+The giving wave had started three days earlier at IIT Kanpur.
 At its Silver Jubilee reunion, the institute revealed that the Class of 2000 had pledged Rs 100 crore.
-It was the first time a single batch at IIT-Kanpur had committed such a large amount in a year.
+It was the first time a single batch at IIT Kanpur had committed such a large amount in a year.
 Institute officials said the pledge reflected how far the alumni had come and the institute’s growing standing on the global stage.

 Related Stories